 Work on optimizing conversion rates

 Web analysts can track web traffic indicators and user actions by working with the website and motivating potential buyers to complete practical tasks.
-The conversion rate is calculated by dividing the number of conversions by the number of users.
+Conversion rate = conversions / users.

 Web analysts can determine which actions are the most popular and why they respond better than others by analyzing user actions.
 Considering this data, specialists can motivate users to perform other actions to develop the business.